The Associate (novel): Plot summary

-After working at the law firm's 'boot camp' for some months, as do all new associates, Kyle eventually gets drawn into the Trylon case and is granted access to the highly secure computer room where the confidential information is stored.
-Bennie and Nigel, a computer expert, force him to use a thumbdrive to download the files, which he does.
-But by this time, realizing that Bennie is nearly always one step ahead of him, Kyle has spoken to Roy Benedict, a criminal lawyer and former FBI operative.
-He tells Roy the whole story.

-Roy still has good connections within the FBI, and they set up an operation to catch Bennie while Roy transfers information that is not sensitive.
-But it misfires; Bennie and his associates vanish and remain unidentified and unapprehended, although Kyle thinks he's working for some other branch of the government.
+After working at Scully & Pershing's "boot camp" for some months, Kyle eventually gets drawn into the Trylon case and is granted access to the highly secure computer room where the case files are stored.
+Bennie and Nigel, a computer expert, force him to use a thumbdrive to download the files.
+But by this time, realizing that Bennie is nearly always one step ahead of him, Kyle tells the whole story to Roy Benedict, a criminal lawyer and former FBI operative.
+Roy still has good connections within the Bureau, and they set up an operation to catch Bennie while Roy transfers information that is not sensitive.
+However, it misfires; Bennie and his associates vanish and remain at large, although Kyle thinks he's working for some other branch of the government.

-Kyle admits his actions to the firm's partners, and agrees to leave their employ immediately and not practice law in New York.
-He also voices his belief that one of the firm's partners has acted as a 'mole,' passing information to Bennie.

-Refusing the FBI's offer of witness protection, Kyle goes home to his father, also a lawyer, who knows the whole sorry saga and had already signed a deal with Elaine and her lawyer.
-Kyle plans to become a partner in his father's law firm, namely McAvoy & McAvoy.
-Roy, himself a highly paid New York lawyer, is a bit surprised at Kyle's decision: "The Editor of the Yale Law Journal - practicing law on Main Street in York, Pennsylvania?" to which Kyle answers exuberantly: "I have never been more serious!
+Kyle admits his actions to the firm's partners and agrees to leave their employ immediately, and not practice law in New York.
+He also voices his belief that one of the firm's partners has acted as a mole, passing information to Bennie.
+Refusing the FBI's offer of witness protection, Kyle goes home to his father, also a lawyer, who knows what has happened and has already signed a deal with Elaine and her lawyer.
+Kyle plans to become a partner in his father's law firm.
+Roy, himself a highly paid New York lawyer, is a bit surprised at Kyle's decision: "The Editor of the Yale Law Journal – practicing law on Main Street in York, Pennsylvania?" to which Kyle answers exuberantly: "I have never been more serious!
 Real clients.
 Real people.
 Real cases.
 Deer hunting on Saturdays, Steelers on Sundays.
 A real life."

 Background

 Grisham's plot is based in part on the case of a Las Vegas man, William Beebe, who, as part of his Alcoholics Anonymous program, wrote a letter of apology to a woman named Liz Seccuro that he had raped at a fraternity party at the University of Virginia in 1984.
-It had been a gang rape at Phi Kappa Psi fraternity - the other 2 perpetrators were not indicted.
+It had been a gang rape at Phi Kappa Psi fraternity – the other two perpetrators were not indicted.
 Her claim had been ignored by the University police and school officials at the time, but nineteen years later his admission of guilt resulted in his being charged with rape by Charlottesville Police and the Commonwealth of Virginia, and eventually serving six months in prison after plea bargaining.